Circular rampart

 The period during which these structures were built ranged from the Neolithic to the Middle Ages.

 Construction

 The key feature of a circular rampart is that the embankment formed the primary element of the defensive fortification.
 It can be constructed in various ways: as a simple earth embankment, as a wood and earth structure, or as a wall.
 Circular ramparts usually have a moat or ditch in front of them; the embankment can be enhanced with a wooden palisade.
+They are mostly found on lowlands, but sometimes encircle the summit of a hill.
 Often several concentric rings were built, which produced a more effective defensive position against attackers.
 The interior of such sites often shows evidence of buildings such as halls, barns, and other secondary structures.

 Locations

 Circular ramparts are found in north and western Europe, for example, in Denmark, Estonia, Sweden, Germany, Great Britain, Belgium and the Netherlands; in central Europe, in Austria and Switzerland; in southeastern Europe in Romania, Moldova and Ukraine; and also in the United States.
 They are often hidden in woods and discovered by aerial photography.
 Archaeological profiles through the defences and excavations of the interior enable analysis of the period the site was occupied, the pottery used and the type of food consumed.